skip to content

 Damage building or motor vehicle by fire or explosive

-It is an offence to intentionally or recklessly damage another person's property (building or motor vehicle), using fire or explosives.
+It is an offence to intentionally or recklessly damage another person's property (building or motor vehicle) using fire or explosives [Criminal Law Consolidation Act 1935 (SA) s 85(1)].

 Causing a bushfire

-There is a separate offence where a person intentionally or recklessly causes a bushfire, burning vegetation on land which is not that person's land or land of a person who authorised the lighting of the original fire ('a bushfire offence').
+It is an offence to intentionally or recklessly cause a bushfire, burning vegetation on land which is not that person's land or land of a person who authorised the lighting of the original fire [Criminal Law Consolidation Act 1935 (SA) s 85B].

 Maximum penalty: imprisonment for life

-From 18 December 2022, a police officer may apply to the Magistrates Court for an order requiring a person who has been found guilty of a bushfire offence at any time to be monitored during the South Australian fire danger season each year [Criminal Procedure Act 1921 (SA) s 99L].
-The person must be deemed to be at risk of committing a further bushfire offence.
-The monitoring order, if made, will remain in force until it is revoked by the Court.
-A person subject to a monitoring order is required to report to the Commissioner of Police each year as instructed and to wear or carry and maintain an electronic monitoring device at all times during the fire danger season.
+A police officer may apply to the Magistrates Court for an order requiring a person who has been found guilty of causing a bushfire to be monitored during the South Australian fire danger season each year [Criminal Procedure Act 1921 (SA) s 99L].
+The person must be considered to be at risk of committing a further bushfire offence.
+The monitoring order, if made, will remain in force until the Court revokes it.

 Damage building or motor vehicle other than by fire or explosive

-It is also an offence to intentionally or recklessly damage another person's property (building or motor vehicle), in any another way (other than by fire or explosives).
+It is also an offence to intentionally or recklessly damage another person's property (building or motor vehicle), in any another way (other than by fire or explosives) [Criminal Law Consolidation Act 1935 (SA) s 85(2)].

 Maximum penalty: 10 years imprisonment